pezzking/freelens-ai-extension/docs/MCP_AGENT.md

 Freelens-AI allows you to configure MCP agents directly from its Preferences page.

 1. Open Freelens-AI Preferences<br/>
-Launch Freelens-AI.
-Go to the Preferences page.
-Locate the MCP Configuration section.
+Launch Freelens-AI and go to the Preferences page then locate the MCP Configuration section.

 2. Enable MCP Support<br/>
-Toggle the Enable MCP Agent option.
+Toggle the Enable MCP Agent option.<br />
 This enables Freelens-AI to communicate with MCP agents running on your machine or cluster.

 3. Add an MCP Server Configuration<br/>
-Inside the dedicated JSON textarea, add your MCP server configuration.
-Below is an example configuration for a Kubernetes-based MCP server:
+Inside the dedicated JSON textarea, add your MCP server configuration.<br />
+Below is the pre-built configuration for the MCP server for Kubernetes, included in Freelens-AI.

 ```json
 {